suhai-yehuza/game-diary/DEPLOYMENT_FLOW.md

 ### 2. Soak Period

-- 24 business hours required between staging and production
+- 2 business days required between staging and production (Pacific time)
 - Allows time for testing and monitoring
 - Can be bypassed in emergencies